 Years ago we made a plan for meat.
-Like many homesteader’s, we desired to get to the place where we were no longer dependent on grocery stores to put meat on the table.
-Raising animals for your own meat is certainly enjoyable, creates satisfying work, is frugal, and causes an reverent attitude for the gift of provision and life.
+Like many homesteaders, we desired to get to the place where we were no longer dependent on grocery stores to put meat on the table.
+Raising animals for your own meat is certainly enjoyable, creates satisfying work, is frugal, and causes a reverent attitude for the gift of provision and life.
 A connection we certainly never knew when we were loading the cart with heat shrink wrapped meat each week at the supermarket.
 We were eating meat anyway, now we’re just being more mindful of our consumption and actually eat less than before.

 The goal of the plan was to get into a system where we could ensure that at any point in the year we would have the meat we needed for this year in the freezer with a plan to replace it when we ran out.
 For beef, that took a lot of planning and forethought, but we’re finally getting to a place where we don’t have to eat only chicken for days on end.
-There is a nice variety to our plates.
+There is a nice variety on our plates.

 But what a lot of homesteader’s don’t do is participate in butchering their own meat.
 They send the livestock they’ve had in their care for months or years off to “Freezer Camp.”
 There are many reasons why they don’t participate in the final step of raising meat and today I’m hoping to give you some food for thought and perhaps convince you to learn a new skill.

 A note to vegetarians & vegans: I understand and respect your right to choose not to eat meat and appreciate you respecting my decision to nourish my family’s bodies with meat.
 If reading this is going to make you angry, I would encourage you to click that little X up there the corner.
 The stress and negativity isn’t good for either of us.
 That isn’t the nature of this discussion and off-topic comments will be respectfully deleted.